clj-pdf/clj-pdf/README.md

 * :border boolean
 * :border-width number
 * :cell-border boolean
-* :title the title that will appear above the table
 * :width number signifying the percentage of the page width that the table will take up
 * :widths vector list of column widths in percentage
 * :header is a vector of strings, which specify the headers for each column, can optionally start with metadata for setting header color